-These are used when a pupil is absent from school but we have not authorised the absence.
-These marks count negatively against a pupil's attendance and may inform any legal proceedings against parents (see section on Legal Proceedings for more details).
+These are used when a pupil is absent from school for an unauthorised reason.
+These marks count negatively against a pupil's attendance and may also inform any legal proceedings related to a pupil's absence (see section on Legal Proceedings for more details).
 They include:

 - N = Absent without a reason being provided.
 As detailed above, we will make all efforts to contact parents to find out why their child is absent.
-If we are unable to do so, 'N' marks will be changed to 'O' marks (see below) after five working days.

-- O = Absent from school without authorisation.
-Some examples that would fall into this category include:

-- No reason being provided for an absence
+If we are unable to do so, 'N' marks will be changed to 'O' marks (see below) after five working days. - O = Absent from school without authorisation.
+Some examples that would fall into this category include: - No reason being provided for an absence

 - The child is refusing to come to school

+- o Missing a full day for a medical appointment where attendance could have occurred before or after

 - Truancy

 - Oversleeping/missing the bus

 - School uniform not clean

 - Birthday treats

 - Looking after younger siblings

 - G = Absent due to holiday in term time

 - U = Arrival after the closing time of the official morning register.